kingrukka12/QueenBella/README.md

 ```

 ```
-Amdibell bot is an UserBot for WhatsApp That allowing you to get done so many tasks.
+QueenBella bot is an UserBot for WhatsApp That allowing you to get done so many tasks.
 The user is responsible for all possible consequences of misuse.
 This is not a Open-Source project.
 This is just a project that allow you to get deploy a bot.
 Additionally, it enables plug-in support for users.